alt-ctrl-code/home/CONFIGURATION.md

 -----------------------------------------------

-With our opening definition, and in the context of "devops",  beyond what is provided by the language and system runtime environment, are the specific configuration items, such  urls, hostnames, ports, accounts and credentials that our code requires to run correctly in our various deployment contexts, such as _local, testing, integration, and production_, a separate concern to our application code?
+With our opening definition, and in the context of "devops",  beyond what is provided by the language and system runtime environment, are the specific configuration items, such as urls, hostnames, ports, accounts and credentials that our code requires to run correctly in our various deployment contexts, such as _local, testing, integration, and production_, a separate concern to our application code?